becarpenter/book6/5. Deployment/Deployment by carriers.md

 <img src="./Section5_Table2.jpg">

-The percentage of IPv6-capable ASNs is growing over the years, which is a ggod sign.
+The percentage of IPv6-capable ASNs is growing over the years, which is a good sign.
 On the other hand, the table does not allow to understand the degree of adoption across the different industries, that is whether the ASNs are associated to a carrier, a service provider or an entreprise.
 To zoom in at that level, it is necessary to look at more detailed statistics such as those provided by [Akamai](https://www.akamai.com/internet-station/cyber-attacks/state-of-the-internet-report/ipv6-adoption-visualization) or [APNIC](https://stats.labs.apnic.net).